 Open Data Portal – DATA.GOV.SA

 The Kingdom of Saudi Arabia provides an integrative database of open government data to achieve transparency, encourage electronic participation and stimulate creativity.
-By disseminating data on ministries and government agencies openly on an Open Data Portal for Government Agencies, you can view, use, and benefit from it.
+By distributing data across ministries and government agencies, openly, on an Open Data Portal for Government Agencies, you are able to view, use, and benefit from the provided data.
 The platform enables you to have a central point of access to find, download and use datasets generated by the ministries and governmental entities in the country.